 | Random stall | Signal dropout >200 ms | Cracked solder joint |

-Ignition module failure causes tach signal loss, while coils usually retain tach output but show secondary voltage collapse below 20 kV.
+Ignition module failure causes tach signal loss, while coil system issues usually retain tach output but show secondary voltage collapse below 20 kV.

 Why do ignition modules fail prematurely?